Can I write Remedial Massage on the invoice/receipt when I am performing an Oncology Massage?

 Hands-on Prac Reassessments – Prac reassessments need to be arranged and completed within 6 weeks of the course completion.
 These already attract a fee, which is the re-assessing facilitator's practice hourly rate.
 If the reassessment is not completed within this time frame, the student may be requested to repeat OM2 as a refresher student.
 Prac reassessments are NOT a teaching environment.
 If you require further tuition after OM2 has finished, this can be arranged with your nearest facilitator at their practice hourly rate.

-How much practical experience do I need before I would be considered for OM3 and OM4?
+How much practical experience do I need before I can be considered for OM3 and OM4?

 OML would generally like to see a minimum 6-12 months of hands-on full-time experience with at least 30 cancer clients before we would consider OM3 and OM4 applications .
 Acceptance onto the in-hospital program is also dependent on the practitioner's performance in the OM2 assessments and their course participation.
 OM3 and OM4 is rigorous and can be confronting, pushing therapists out of their comfort zone in an environment that they are often not familiar with, so experience and confidence in your oncology massage skills is essential before undertaking this training.

 Can massage therapists do the "Oncology Massage for Beauty Therapists" course?

 Absolutely!
 Although this course is aimed at those working in the beauty and spa industry, we welcome massage therapists on this course as well.
 It's a fantastic way to refresh your Module One information and learn the new head, neck and shoulder technique.
 However, if you are keen to qualify as an Oncology Massage Therapist and join the National Therapist Listing and S4OM, you need to successfully complete OM2.
 Click here to learn more about Oncology Massage for Beauty Therapists.